Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

 # Update the Gigabyte Node BIOS Time

-Check and set the time for Gigabyte compute nodes.
+Check and set the time for Gigabyte nodes.

 If the console log indicates the time between the rest of the system and the compute nodes is off by several hours, then it prevents the `spire-agent` from getting a valid certificate, which causes the node boot to drop into the `dracut` emergency shell.